fedhere/UInotebooks/README.md

 this includes notebooks that will be explored in class, notebooks to be used as templates for lab sessions, and notebooks that generate plots used in the class.

-to run the notebooks, make sure that you have a directory for the plots to be stored in, identified by the environmental variable PUI15PLOTS
+to run the notebooks, make sure that you have a directory for the plots, and outputs to be stored in, identified by environmental variables PUI2015, PUI15PLOTS, PUI2016 etc, as needed.

 numerous python packages are needed: numpy, scipy, sklearn, statsmodules, pandas.